scaleway/terraform-provider-scaleway/docs/resources/container_domain.md

 Refer to the Containers domain [documentation](https://www.scaleway.com/en/docs/compute/containers/how-to/add-a-custom-domain-to-a-container/) and the [API documentation](https://www.scaleway.com/en/developers/api/serverless-containers/#path-domains-list-all-domain-name-bindings) for more information.

+## Example Usage

-## Bind a custom domain name to a container
+The commands below shows how to bind a custom domain name to a container.

 ### Simple